fbpx

 Objectives:

 a).
-State the areas of the brain which are involved in processes affecting self-regulation.
+After completing this training, participants will be able to state the areas of the brain which are involved in processes affecting self-regulation.

 b).
-Name at least 3 possible causes for dysregulation in children and teens and corresponding treatment implications, including the importance of co-regulation.
+After completing this training, participants will be able to name at least 3 possible causes for dysregulation in children and teens and corresponding treatment implications, including the importance of co-regulation.

 c).
-Learn and practice at least 3 strategies to promote self-regulation for infants and toddlers.
+After completing this training, participants will be able to learn and practice at least 3 strategies to promote self-regulation for infants and toddlers.

 d).
-Learn and practice at least 5 strategies to promote self-regulation in preschool age children.
+After completing this training, participants will be able to learn and practice at least 5 strategies to promote self-regulation in preschool age children.

 e).
-Learn and practice at least 5 strategies to promote self-regulation in elementary age children.
+After completing this training, participants will be able to learn and practice at least 5 strategies to promote self-regulation in elementary age children.

 f).
-Learn and practice at least 3 strategies to promote self-regulation in adolescents and teens.
+After completing this training, participants will be able to learn and practice at least 3 strategies to promote self-regulation in adolescents and teens.

 Target Audience: